 Companies are increasingly putting whistleblowing policies and guidelines in place.
 It’s a great initiative, but where do you start?
-For many organisations, it's a new process and they are writing a whistleblowing policy for the first time.
+For many organizations, it's a new process and they are writing a whistleblowing policy for the first time.

 Our goal is to help you understand what are the best practices in writing a whistleblowing policy.
 We'll walk you through what you need in your policy document and what sections you should have.
 Finally, we will wrap it up by providing you with some inspiration with a template you can use to kickstart your policy.
 Our objective with the template is that it reads easily and helps you clearly communicate your whistleblowing guidelines.